jexxa-projects/JexxaTutorials/BookStore/README.md

 ```

 **Important**:
-As you can see, the implementation of a repository is straight forward.
-So it is a good starting point junior developers.
+As you can see, the implementation of a repository and a message sender is straight forward.
+So it is a good starting point for junior developers.
 See [here](https://jexxa-projects.github.io/Jexxa/jexxa_architecture.html#_strategy_pattern_for_driven_adapters) how you can use it to develop your junior developers.

 ## 3. Implement the application